 BACKGROUND.
 User connection threads are foreground threads.
 Threads associated with internal server activity are background threads.
 Examples are internal

-For threads that are displayed in the
+PROCESSLISTtable, displayed in the

-SHOW PROCESSLISToutput, and the value that
+SHOW PROCESSLISToutput, and returned by the

 NULL, so the values are not unique.